 An appraiser or real estate agent can show you comparable properties (comps) of recent sales to determine how much, if any, the improvements will increase market value.
 Often, improvements do not add to market value.
-Do you want to go through the grief of remodeling, only to lose money
+Do you want to go through the grief of remodeling, only to lose money?

-3. Are improvements, if you make them, compatible with the surrounding homes?
+3. If you make improvements, are they compatible with the home style?